Mou1z/CodeLab/romanToInt Problem/readme.md

 5³ .
 2³ = 1000
 ```

-This can be useful in calculating the value of a certain roman numeral if they're stored in an enum in ascending order:
+The integer value of a single roman numeral can be retreived based on its index this way if they're stored in an enum.
 ```cpp
 enum RomanNumeral {
     I = 0,